gretapoc/COVID-19-Analysis/README.md

 ![image](https://github.com/gretapoc/COVID-19-Analysis/blob/main/pictures/code%203.PNG)

-The initial COVID-19 case was identified in December 2019 in Wuhan, China, however, the cases were not officially recorded until January 2020.
-This query showcases the first documented cases of COVID-19 worldwide.
+**The initial COVID-19 case was identified in December 2019 in Wuhan, China, however, the cases were not officially recorded until January 2020.
+This query showcases the first documented cases of COVID-19 worldwide:**
 ````sql
 SELECT
   location,